j2store/userguide/zoo.md

 ![](step_3_up.png)

 You have to enter the name of the element to display in the article item.
+Enter as J2Store as the name and Shopping cart as the description.
 Now save the changes.

 4. Click on the new button -> Click Article